ElijahLuis/rbx-wallstick-current/README.md

 This module uses the Roblox open-source toolchain:
 **wally** for dependency management, **rojo** for syncing/building, and optionally **lune** for type safety.

 1. Install the tools.
-Make sure they are available on your `PATH`:
+Make sure they are available on your `PATH` or managed with [Rokit](https://github.com/rojo-rbx/rokit):

 - [Wally](https://github.com/UpliftGames/wally)
 - [Rojo](https://github.com/rojo-rbx/rojo)
 - [Lune](https://github.com/lune-org/lune/releases).
 Can also be installed using [Rokit](https://github.com/rojo-rbx/rokit).

 2. From the repository root, run `wally install` to fetch Lua dependencies.
+If you have [Lune](https://github.com/lune-org/lune/releases) installed you can also run `lune lune/wally-install.luau` to generate type definitions.
 3. Build the place with `rojo build default.project.json -o Wallstick.rbxlx` or start a live session with `rojo serve`.

 ## Configuration